k-rister/crucible-examples/runfile/fio/README.md

 #### mpstat

-The data collected by the mpstat subtool of the tool-sysstat package is sufficiently hierarchical to allow the demonstration of the aggregation behaiviors and breakout capabilities that Crucible possesses.
+The data collected by the mpstat subtool of the tool-sysstat package is sufficiently hierarchical to allow the demonstration of the aggregation behaviors and breakout capabilities that Crucible possesses.
 Let's start by focusing on the Busy-CPU metric to show CPU consumption:

 ```
 [root@localhost ~]# crucible get metric --run cccaaab6-1198-4605-bfac-1ad40ec944a3 --period 80C41BF2-5F08-11EE-81F5-69C587B7B1D5 --source mpstat --type Busy-CPU